UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/3_loops_conditionals_scripting.md

 ## Using the script with arbitrary files:

-Alternatively, we can make our script more versatile by chanding our use of variables.
+We can also make our script more versatile by chanding our use of variables.
 For example, we can let the user specify which data file they want to use by changing the variable name to "$1".
 Inside a shell script, $1 means "the first filename (or other argument) on the command line".
-We can now run our script like this:
+For example, the following script:

 ```bash
 #Runs script with first argument given in the command line